mstockebrand/GABRA5_scRNAseq_Mm_P4_hpc/README.md

 scRNA-seq data analysis consisted of the following steps

 ### load and adjust dataset
+The dataset aggregated by the cellranger pipeline was loaded and converted into a Seurat object.
+Metadata was updated with sample information and some QC-parameters.

 ### QC
+QC consisted of filtering cells with poor library quality based on library depth (n(detected transcripts), n(detected genes), percentage of mitochondrial content, etc.)

 ### doublet removal
+Doublets were removed with after detection with DoubletFinder

 ### sample integration

 #### normalization, transformation dimensionality reduction
+For clustering SCT normalization was performed, for plotting gene expression, we used log1p-normalization.

 #### integration of samples
+We chose CCA-Integration method.

 ### clustering